 To ensure success, select the species and varieties noted for their suitability to this purpose.
-Among these, statice, celosia, ammobium, and gomphrena are a few of the classics; for foliage and fillers, the ornamental grasses.
+Among these, statice, celosia, ammobium, gomphrena, and helipterum (Rhodanthe spp, or paper daisy) are a few of the classics; for foliage and fillers, the ornamental grasses.
 For ways to expand your floral menu, see Beyond Blossoms.

 To help you easily identify the range of appropriate varieties on our website and in our catalog, we've designated appropriate flowers, grasses, herbs, and other types of suitable material with the Ideal for Drying & Crafts symbol.

 Once you have your preferred flowers planted and blooming, you will want to know which stage of growth is best for cutting.

 - Whereas many flowers cut for fresh bouquets are harvested when only a few buds are opened, flowers that are cut for the purpose of drying should be almost fully bloomed.
 In the weeks when they are drying, the flowers will continue to open, but only slightly.

 - There are exceptions , however, so be sure to read the harvest information on the product's webpage or on the back of the seed package.